 Autism is officially known as Autism Spectrum Disorder (ASD).
-It is referred to variously as Autism, and Pervasive Developmental Delay.
-Classic autism describes those individuals with lower cognitive functioning and associated problem behaviours.
-The terms Asperger’s, Asperger Syndrome and Aspie have been used to describe those individuals with autism who have normal intelligence or above and generally manage to function in mainstream society.
-It is estimated that more than one in one hundred people meet the criteria for a diagnosis of ASD.
-This is certainly the case in Australia.
-This means nearly a quarter of a million Australians meet the criteria for ASD.
-These are children and adults.
-Boys are diagnosed more often but this is slowly changing as we understand that the way girls and women express ASD is different to boys/men.
+It is estimated that more than one in 100 people meet the criteria for a diagnosis of ASD.
+So, nearly a quarter of a million Australians meet the criteria for ASD.
+Boys are diagnosed more often but this is now changing as we understand that the way girls and women express ASD is different to boys/men.

 Autism is one of the neurodevelopmental disorders which include autism, ADHD, language disorders, learning disorders, selective mutism to name a few.
-Autism is thus a lifetime developmental condition which affects the manner in which the individual relates to his/her environment and the way he/she interacts with other people.
+Autism is a lifetime developmental condition which affects the manner in which the person relates to the environment and interacts with other people.

 Autistic traits are present in all people to a greater of lesser extent.
-Thus, the term “spectrum” provides a structure for understanding that the number, strength and range of difficulties an individual on the spectrum can live with.
-Autism acts to separate individuals diagnosed from the rest of the population by their perception and understanding of social and emotional interactions and the range of their restricted or repetitive behaviours.
-Research has demonstrated that early intervention is effective.
+Thus, the term “autistic spectrum” provides a structure for understanding that the number, strength and range of difficulties of this group.
 The main areas of difficulties are in social communication and social interaction plus restricted and/or repetitive behaviours and interests.